Stanlisberg/lyncs-countdown/README.md

 ## What I Built

-A single-page web app that lets you create, manage, and visually track multiple countdown timers for important events — birthdays, deadlines, product launches, holidays, anniversaries, and more.
+A single-page web app that lets you create, manage, and visually track multiple countdown timers for important events like birthdays, deadlines, product launches, holidays, anniversaries, and more.

 ### Features

 - **Create timers** with a name, date/time, optional description, and category
-- **Live countdowns** showing days, hours, minutes, and seconds — updating every second
+- **Live countdowns** showing days, hours, minutes, and seconds
-- **Urgency indicators** that visually distinguish events:
+- **Urgency indicators** visually distinguish events by hierarchy:
   - **Upcoming** — more than 7 days away (terracotta brown badge)
   - **This Week** — within 7 days (gray badge)
   - **Very Soon!** — within 24 hours (pulsing rose badge)
   - **Passed** — event has occurred (dimmed card)
 - **Edit and delete** timers with confirmation dialogs
 - **Sort** by date, name, or recently added
-- **Persistent storage** via `localStorage` — data survives page refreshes
+- **Persistent storage** via `localStorage` : data persist on page refreshes
 - **Responsive grid** layout (1 → 2 → 3 columns)

 ## Design Choices